 For passengers, the station is small and easy to navigate around, but the ticket hall and ticket offices can get very crowded with day-trippers heading to Sintra.
-This article will provide an overview of the Estação do Rossio and includes details of train services to Sintra and Queluz.
+This article will provide an overview of the Estação de Rossio and includes details of train services to Sintra and Queluz.

-Rossio train station is situated in the centre of Baixa district (GPS: 38.71439, -9.14067), on the avenue connecting the Praça D. Pedro IV (often referred to Rossio) to the Praça dos Restauradores.
+Rossio train station is situated in the centre of the Baixa district (GPS: 38.71439, -9.14067), on the avenue connecting the Praça D. Pedro IV (often referred to Rossio) to the Praça dos Restauradores.
 The station is connected to the green metro line by the Rossio metro station.

 Note: The Estação do Rossio only serves the suburban railway to Sintra.
-Trains to Cascais and Estoril depart from the Cais do Sodré train station while intercity services depart from Santa Apolónia or Estação do Oriente stations.
+Trains to Cascais and Estoril depart from the Cais do Sodré train station while intercity services depart from the Santa Apolónia or the Estação do Oriente stations.